lukejanicke/note/README.md

 # note

-A custom $\LaTeX$ class for minimally styled mathematics notes.
+A custom LaTeX class for minimally styled mathematics notes.